favourojo/tswd-dataviz-portfolio/final-project-part-two.md

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

 The target audience for this stroy is those who live in the United States and are suffering from health issues but cannot afford the current healthcare costs.
 I hope these people realize there are other, more affordable areas in the world where they can treat their illnesses.
+I also am ambitiously hoping to possibly reach those in the United States who can make a change in the healthcare system by seeing that people want to find an alternate to the current US healthcare system.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.